aisingapore/TagUI/docs/advanced.rst

   tagui login_crm.tag

-Variables in the parent flow are accessible in the child flow.
+Variables in the parent flow are accessible in the child flow and vice versa.

 Visual automation tricks